scottbarnesg/smart_sec_cam/README.md

     * Workaround: None
 3. No API authentication:
     * Workaround: None

+NOTE: This application has only been tested on Ubuntu 16.04 and 18.04.
+Other OS's may not be compatible

 ## Contributing
 Feel free to contact me if you are interested in contributing.
 A list of known issues is available to be worked.